 I have already written quite a few concerti for less familiar solo

-instruments, such as Recorder, Horn and Trombone, in a desire to acquire
+instruments, such as Recorder, Horn and Trombone, in a desire to

-each instrument.
+characteristic sounds of each instrument.
 I am familiar with Enno

 he has given with the London Sinfonietta, including some of my own

 compositions.
-It was partly as a result of his
+It was partly as a result of his versatility and

-writing for double bass that I decided to write a concerto for him and
+for double bass that I decided to write a concerto for him and

 embrace the opportunity of working with such an outstanding player

 In advance of the concerto I had a chance to write a work for solo